rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/skaffold-and-rancher-desktop.md

 1. Run `skaffold init`.

-    Per the [Skaffold docs](https://skaffold.dev/docs/pipeline-stages/init/#build-config-initialization),`skaffold init` walks your project directory and looks for any build configuration files such as `Dockerfile`, `build.gradle/pom.xml`, `package.json`, `requirements.txt`, or `go.mod`.
+    Per the [Skaffold docs](https://skaffold.dev/docs/pipeline-stages/init/#build-config-initialization),`skaffold init` walks through your project directory and looks for any build configuration files such as `Dockerfile`, `build.gradle/pom.xml`, `package.json`, `requirements.txt`, or `go.mod`.

     We will select `Dockerfile` and `package.json` in our example.
 This will generate the initial configuration file that you can modify as needed.
 When prompted, select `yes` to write your config to `skaffold.yaml`.